 Breathing small amounts of MTBE for short periods may cause nose and throat irritation.
-Some people exposed to MTBE while pumping gasoline, driving their cars, or working

-U.S. DEPARTMENT OF HEALTH AND HUMAN SERVICES, Public Health Service Agency for Toxic Substances and Disease Registry in gas stations have reported having headaches, nausea, dizziness, and mental confusion.
+Some people exposed to MTBE while pumping gasoline, driving their cars, or working in gas stations have reported having headaches, nausea, dizziness, and mental confusion.
 However, the actual levels of exposure in these cases are unknown.
 In addition, these symptoms may have been caused by exposure to other chemicals.